philipturner/ue5-nanite-macos/AtomicsWorkaround/README.md

 - The thread updates the value's 24-bit depth.
 - The thread compare-exchanges the lock's new value with its previous value.

+I tested this on an Apple M1 Max, and you may get slightly different results on other GPUs.
+The script has a special execution path for Intel Macs with discrete GPUs, ensuring it uses GPU-private memory to store buffer data.
+Not doing this would drastically change how atomics work, and tank performance.

 ## Usage

 Create a new Xcode project with the template <b>macOS > Command Line Tool</b>.
 Replace the Swift file with `main.swift` from this repository.
 Then, copy the Metal shader file into the project.
 Click <b>Menu Bar > Product > Run</b> to execute the test.